-In Fort Bend ISD, responsive documents should be provided directly to the probation officer who is requesting the records in an expedited manner.
-Campus must verify the identity of the requestor and add a note in the student's Success Ed file if records were provided.
+2. In Fort Bend ISD, responsive documents should be provided directly to the probation officer who is requesting the records in an expedited manner.
 If you have questions regarding providing special education documents, contact the Executive Director for Student Support Services, who is the custodian of Special Education records.